 United Kingdom·July 11 - 17 2021

-An epic wildlife spotting and habitat conservation trip to Scotland's wildest island: Rùm!BOOK NOW
+An epic wildlife spotting and habitat conservation trip to Scotland's wildest island: Rùm!SOLD OUT

 Spend five unforgettable days exploring the Hebridean isle of Rùm.
 Hide from otters, strut amongst stag and track the mysterious wild goats on one of the Britain's true wildernesses.
 Learn from rangers how to look after our wildlife and take part in unique conservation efforts in order to earn the coveted John Muir Award.
 Explore the opulence of the Edwardian era on a tailor-made tour of Kinloch Castle and help rangers count whales, seals and dolphins on a maritime safari through the Small Isles.
 Finally, return to Fort William via the Glenfinnan Viaduct made famous in Harry Potter and the Chamber of Secrets before settling down on the Caledonian Sleeper for your journey home.